Valikahn/TryHackMe-Web-Application-Red-Teaming/README.md

 These writeups are for educational purposes only and are based on authorised TryHackMe lab environments.

-All tools, commands, techniques and methodologies referenced in these writeups were used within controlled training environments where permission was provided by the owner and/or operator of the lab platform.
-The systems discussed are intentionally vulnerable machines designed for cyber security learning, practice and assessment.
+All tools, commands, techniques, and methodologies referenced in these writeups were used within controlled training environments where permission was provided by the owner and/or operator of the lab platform.
+The systems discussed are intentionally vulnerable machines designed for cybersecurity learning, practice, and assessment.

-Do not use these techniques, tools or methods against systems, networks, applications or services that you do not own or do not have explicit written permission to test.
+Do not use these techniques, tools, or methods against systems, networks, applications, or services that you do not own or do not have explicit written permission to test.
+Unauthorised access, scanning, exploitation, or disruption of systems is illegal and unethical.

-Unauthorised access, scanning, exploitation or disruption of systems is illegal and unethical.
 The tools and methods listed in this repository are examples of approaches used during specific rooms or learning exercises.
-They are not the only possible solutions, and other tools, techniques or workflows may be used depending on the target environment, room design and individual methodology.
+They are not the only possible solutions, and other tools, techniques, or workflows may be used depending on the target environment, room design, and individual methodology.

 ## Accuracy and Maintenance